Fabric: Linen base cloth and cotton lining.

-Color: The base cloth color is natural (an unbleached color) and the ink is a orange and red ochre.
+Color: The base cloth color is chops (a mushroom brown) and the ink is turquoise green and white

 - W: 20 cm (8 inches)